papanoffk/client_server/README.md

 # client_server
-client - server app for computer practicum
+client - server app for computer practicum in BSTU.
+Server on acincio.
+Client on Tkinter.